March 3, 2026·Tutorial·2 min read

 Configure Cursor for a Design System MCP Workflow

-Add the Fragments MCP server to your project config:
+Add the hosted Fragments MCP endpoint to your project config:

 .cursor/mcp.json